 Better Conductive Heat Transfer

 Immediately following the spark event in the combustion zone, a critical flame kernel is formed.
 To ignite the residual gases before the exhaust event, an engine is designed to increase the temperature of the remaining gases, raise the cylinder pressure and expose the unburned mixture to the flame front.
 We quickly realized a larger kernel is exponentially effective because it offers more mechanisms for heat transfer.
-Since the larger ball of the flame has more surface area, the conductive heat transfer to the unburned gases is greater and faster.
-Also, a larger flame front impacts the convective heat transfer by tumbling the remaining air-fuel mixture and exposing more of the unburned gases to radiant heat transfer.
+Since the larger ball of the flame has more surface area, the conductive heat transfer to the unburned gases is greater.
+A larger flame impacts the convective heat transfer by tumbling the remaining mixture exposed to radiant heat transfer.

 Improved "Mass Fraction Burned"

 This means that just a slight increase in flame kernel strength can cause a cascading improvement in the entire combustion process.
 By getting the flame process started earlier, the mass fraction burned at any given crank angle position away from TDC is increased.
 Since the exhaust valve opening occurs at a fixed point in the crankshaft's position, we understood how important it is to get as much of the fuel burned before it is vented off during the exhaust cycle.
 To increase power and reduce emissions, we created an electrode design that burns more of the existing air-fuel mixture in the combustion chamber.
 E3 Spark Plugs are "Born to Burn".